Architectures in parametric component-based systems: Qualitative and quantitative modelling: Introduction

-(3) We introduce the first-order level of EPIL, namely \emph{First-Order Extended Interaction Logic} (FOEIL for short), as a modelling language for the architectures of parametric systems.\hide{Parametric systems are based on a finite number of $n$ concrete component types and derived by considering infinitely many instances, i.e., copies of them.
-For this, we consider $n$ pairwise disjoint countable sets $\mathcal{X}^{(1)}, \ldots, \mathcal{X}^{(n)}$ of variables.
-The set $\mathcal{X}^{(i)}$, $1 \leq i \leq n$, of variables refers to instances of the $i$-th component type.
-For instance, we write $\{p(x^{(i)}), q(x^{(j)}) \}$ to denote an interaction composed of a port $p$ in instance $x^{(i)}$ of component type $i$ and a port $q$ in instance $x^{(j)}$ of component type $j$.} The syntax of FOEIL is equipped with the syntax of EPIL, the common existential and universal quantifiers, and four new quantifiers, namely existential and universal concatenation and shuffle quantifiers.
+(2) We introduce the first-order level of EPIL, namely \emph{First-Order Extended Interaction Logic} (FOEIL for short), as a modelling language for the architectures of parametric systems.
+The syntax of FOEIL is equipped with the syntax of EPIL, the common existential and universal quantifiers, and four new quantifiers, namely existential and universal concatenation and shuffle quantifiers.
 The new quantifiers achieve to encode the partial and whole participation of component instances in sequential and interleaved interactions of parametric architectures.
-For the semantics of FOEIL we consider triples consisting of a mapping defining the number of component instances in the parametric system, an assignment that attributes a unique identifier to ports of each component instance, and a finite word of interactions.
+For the semantics of FOEIL we consider triples consisting of a mapping defining the number of component instances in the parametric system, an assignment that attributes a unique identifier to the ports of each component instance, and a finite word of interactions.